axllent/silverstripe-scaled-uploads/README.md

 Reduce your footprint!

-For all newly uploaded images in Silverstripe, this extension will automatically scale down (reduce width / height), compress, and convert them to webp.
+For all newly uploaded images in Silverstripe, this extension will automatically scale down (reduce width / height), compress, and convert them to webp to ensure your images are as light as possible, without significantly affecting quality.

 ## Requirements